 Budget alternative: If you’d rather not splash out so much on a pair of socks that you won’t wear on a daily basis, consider Gold Toe’s Ultra Tec Performance socks.
 Perfectly understated, they’ll sit proudly in your top drawer waiting for their time to shine.

 Style guide to men’s essential socks

 If you’re wearing trousers that fully cover your ankles, there’s more room for variety, from mid-calf or crew socks or even higher with over-the-calf pairs.
-Mid calf socks are the most common and you’ll find them in the largest variety of colours and materials.
+Mid-calf socks are the most common, and you’ll find them in the largest variety of colors and materials.
 Choose calf socks or dress socks for pairing with a professional outfit or, if you’re wearing boots, opt for higher socks to prevent irritation.
-These socks, with their higher length, are far less likely to slide down and they add an extra layer of protection to your feet.
+These socks, with their higher length, are far less likely to slide down, and they add an extra layer of protection to your feet.

 For black tie or formal events, silk socks are a great premium choice.
 However, they’re generally more expensive than other materials and won’t last as long, so they’re best saved for special occasions.